GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

  Heb.
 2:14a: “Since the children have flesh and blood, he too shared in their humanity.”

  2 Cor.
-5:21a: “God made him who had no sin to be sin for us . . .”
+5:21a: “God made him who had no sin to be sin for us…”

  Heb.
 7:26b: “…one who is holy, blameless, pure, set apart from sinners, exalted above the heavens.”